13 DPO – Pregnancy Symptoms

 If you find yourself craving a particular food that you’re not usually in the mood for- or food combinations that are just plain bizarre- you might be pregnant!

-Can I get a Big Fat Positive Pregnancy Test at 13 DPO and When is the Best Time to Take a Pregnancy Test?
+Can I get a Big Fat Positive Pregnancy Test at 13 DPO?

-In order to get a positive pregnancy test, your hCG hormone (human chorionic gonadotropin hormone) levels must be at least around mIU/mL or above- which is typically true at around 14 DPO.
+On most standard pregnancy tests, in order to get a positive pregnancy test result, your hCG hormone (human chorionic gonadotropin hormone) levels must be at least around 25 IU/L or above- which is typically true at around 12-14 DPO.

-You can receive a positive pregnancy test result at 13 DPO- but it is recommended that you wait until at least around 14 DPO when using home pregnancy tests to receive the most accurate result.
+You can receive a positive pregnancy test result at 13 DPO- but it is recommended that you wait until at least around 14 DPO (if you have a regular 28-day menstrual cycle) when using home pregnancy tests to receive the most accurate result.

 If you receive a BFN (big fat negative) pregnancy test result at this point- don’t worry; it may not be accurate.
 You should test again when you are at 14 DPO- or later- and you may find that you get a positive result.